GalGurGurevich/Contact-Managment-App/README.md

 You may also see any lint errors in the console.

 ### Developer Notes
-- I haven't focused on syling the app snice it's mostly time consuming
+- I haven't focused on styling the app snice it's mostly time consuming
 - the google API key was expired so I used a work-around in the code
 - Folder structure is missing due to size of project, could be added